DataDog/datadog-api-client-python/docs/v1/NotebooksApi.md

 # **list_notebooks**
 > NotebooksResponse list_notebooks()

-Get all notebooks

 Get all notebooks.
 This can also be used to search for notebooks with a particular `query` in the notebook `name` or author `handle`.

 ### Example